AuracleTech/AuracleBot/README.md

-# AuracleTech-Osu
+# AuracleBot

-Hey, I'm Auracle, a noob that learned how to code using his feet.
-And this is my osu IRC bot to give you maps you actually want sorting them by pp, genre, gamemode, mods and more!
+Hey, I'm Auracle, and this is my osu IRC bot to give you maps you actually want.
+Sorting them by pp, genre, gamemode, mods, style and more!
-~~Strikethrough~~ text is what's gonna be available next, Incredible!
+~~Strikethrough~~ text is what's gonna be available in future updates!

 ## Commands
 All commands can be sent using only with the first letter (!r for !recommend)